This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Scoliosis

 Cerebral palsy may cause a child to develop scoliosis, the curvature of the spine.
-The muscles of the back affected by cerebral palsy are not adequate to support the spine, and this causes curvature.
-Scoliosis appears like a C- or S-shaped curve in the spinal column.
-Although cerebral palsy itself is not progressive, this condition can worsen with time if not treated.
+The back muscles affected by cerebral palsy are inadequate to support the spine, and this causes curvature.

-Other Orthopedic Health Concerns
+Other Orthopedic Health Concerns Associated with Cerebral Palsy

-A child with cerebral palsy may have one leg longer than the other, to a degree that makes walking difficult or uncomfortable.
-Surgery can be used to shorten the longer leg, but this is usually only done when the difference is more than two centimeters.
+Surgery can shorten the longer leg, but this is usually only done when the difference is more than two centimeters.
 Otherwise, a lift in the shoe is typically adequate to improve mobility and comfort.

 Torsion in the legs is another possible issue.
-This occurs when the legs either twist in or out, making walking difficult.
+This occurs when the legs twist in or out, making walking difficult.
 A surgical procedure can be used to cut the affected bone, usually the femur or tibia, and reposition it with surgical pins and plates.[3]
 The correction usually improves the gait and ability to walk.

 The Importance of Monitoring Orthopedic Health and Using Treatments

 Orthopedic health is essential because it affects how a child moves.
 When orthopedic health is compromised, a child may be limited in mobility and may even be in pain or discomfort.
-Cerebral palsy does not worsen with time, but the abnormalities it causes in muscles can cause orthopedic conditions.
-These can get worse with time if not addressed and treated.

 To give a child with cerebral palsy the best opportunity for a full life, it is crucial to monitor orthopedic health, use non-invasive strategies like physical therapy, and resort to surgery as needed.